magnesj/ResInsight/docs/OctaveInterface.md

 The Octave functions are documented in [Octave Interface Reference]({{ site.baseurl }}/docs/octaveinterfacereference).

 <div class="note info">
-<b>Note:</b> The Octave interface does not support Geomechanical cases and flow diagnostic results.
+<b>Note:</b> The Octave interface does not support Flow diagnostics and Injection flooding results in addition to Geomechanical cases.
 </div>

 ## Octave Script Management